ssbcb/Nextstrain_Quick_Start_Guide/README.md

         - date format must be as: YYYY-MM-DD

   ## prepare the builds and config files:
-  prepare the builds and config files based on what you want to do in this run. for example the basic things you need to run the pipeline is the following, if you want to do other things, you will find a reference in the reference section that might help.
+  prepare the builds and config files based on what you want to do in this run. for example the basic things you need to run the pipeline is the following: if you want to do other things, you will find a reference in the reference section that might help.
  ```
 $ vi builds.yaml
           inputs:
-                - name: Saudi_Arabia_N501RGR
+                - name: runName
                         metadata: data/runName.metadata.tsv
                         sequences: data/runName.sequences.fasta
         # the files below is not mandatory, if you have it and want to use just remove the # sign
          #files:
-              #colors: "my_profiles/GA_32RUNS/colors.tsv"
+              #colors: "my_profiles/runName/colors.tsv"
-              #description: "my_profiles/GA_38RUNS/description.md"
+              #description: "my_profiles/runName/description.md"
 ```
 ```
 $ vi config.yaml
           configfile:
                         - defaults/parameters.yaml # Pull in the default values
                         - my_profiles/runName/builds.yaml